AnhCong0911/AI_eNose/README.md

 ## II.
 Model integration into a device with a BME688 gas sensor
 ### 1. Config the BME688 gas sensor
 Use the [BME68x sensor API](https://github.com/boschsensortec/BME68x-Sensor-API) to configure the sensor on the device.
 This sensor should be configured in parallel mode.
-Installation instructions for parallel mode can be found [here](https://github.com/boschsensortec/BME68x-Sensor-API/tree/master/examples/parallel_mode).
+Instructions for parallel mode can be found [here](https://github.com/boschsensortec/BME68x-Sensor-API/tree/master/examples/parallel_mode).
 ### 2. Design an application
 The application has a simple user interface.
 It contains a table with two columns, representing the name of each odor and the corresponding prediction percentage.
 <p align="center">